DMR-Database/.github/profile/README.md

 Developed by PD2EMC, this app is designed specifically for DMR users, with powerful features that help you connect, communicate, and stay informed in the world of digital radio.

 What is the DMR User Database App?
-The DMR User Database app acts as a digital phonebook, giving you quick access to contact details of thousands of DMR users worldwide.
-It integrates multiple databases such as RadioID, Hamvoip, DAPNET, NXDN, and Repeaters, allowing you to search for users by their Radio ID, Callsign, Name or even location.
+The DMR User Database App acts as a digital phonebook, giving you quick access to contact details of thousands of DMR users worldwide.
+It integrates multiple databases such as RadioID, Hamvoip, DAPNET, NXDN and Repeaters, allowing you to search for users by their Radio ID, Callsign, Name or even location.
 Whether you are looking for a new contact, repeaters in your area, or exploring the world of digital radio, this app has you covered.

 Key Features of DMR User Database: